tsukumijima/shadowban-eu-frontend/README.md

 The development value is taken from the `devServerConfig` object in `webpack.config.js`, including `basePath`.
 Be aware that setting `<base href>` to `http://127.0.0.1:9000/`, but then visiting the site via `http://localhost:9000/` will work at first, but the browser will deny setting the URL to http://localhost:9000/testedName, when running a test.

-#### .api mocks
+#### api mocks
-During development, /src/.api/ is included to have the webpack-dev-server serve API responses.
+During development, /src/api/ is included to have the webpack-dev-server serve API responses.

 ```
-./src/.api/
+./src/api/
 ├── deboost
 ├── ghost
 ├── invalid